Managing Users

 Permanently removes the user account.
 You have two options:

-• Keep messages — the account is deleted but messages remain (shown as "deleted user")
+• Delete account — the account is deleted but messages remain (shown as "deleted user")

 • Purge messages — the account and all their messages are permanently removed